- Search The Registry

 *Russell Simmons was born on this date in 1957.
 He is a Black entrepreneur.

-He married model Kimora Lee Simmons in 1998 and they were divorced in 2006.
-They have two daughters Ming Lee and Aoki Lee who both model for Baby Phat Kids Collection.
+He married model Kimora Lee Simmons in 1998 and divorced in 2006.
+They have two daughters, Ming Lee and Aoki Lee, who both model for the Baby Phat Kids Collection.
 Simmons sold his stake in the record company for $100 million to Universal Music Group in 1999.
-The up and coming component of Rush Communications is the sneaker company Run Athletics, a company that produces the Legacy shoes and the Arthur Ashe shoes.
-Simmons brought his show Def Poetry to Broadway earning awards for the youthful and multicultural cast.
-Simmons, in partnership with a financial institution, released The Rush Card, a line of re-loadable Visa debit cards aimed at consumers who would other wise have problems obtaining a checking/debit account.
+The up-and-coming component of Rush Communications is the sneaker company Run Athletics, a company that produces Legacy shoes, and the Arthur Ashe shoes.
+Simmons brought his show Def Poetry to Broadway, earning awards for the youthful and multicultural cast.
+Simmons, in partnership with a financial institution, released The Rush Card, a line of re-loadable Visa debit cards aimed at consumers who would otherwise have problems obtaining a checking/debit account.

-Simmons contributes to the contemporary civil rights movement and social justice efforts.
+Simmons contributes to the contemporary American Civil Rights movement and social justice efforts.
 He aided voting efforts in the 2004 US presidential election.
 Simmons, a vegan, has also spoken out against cruelty in factory farms and slaughterhouses.
-In 2005 he began contributing blogs at The Huffington Post.
+In 2005 he began contributing to blogs to The Huffington Post.
 Simmons was working on a project to fight anti-Semitism.
 This project included Beyonce, Leonardo Dicaprio, and Will Smith.
 In August 2006, Simmons hosted a reception in support of Republican United States Senate candidate from Maryland, Michael Steele.

 On February 9, 2018, Simmons denied the allegations to Rolling Stone.
 A documentary film about the sexual assault allegations against Simmons, On the Record, was released in January 2020.
-Oprah Winfrey withdrew as executive producer of the film, citing creative differences and stating that she was pressured by Simmons to abandon the project.
+Oprah Winfrey withdrew as executive producer of the film, citing creative differences and stating that Simmons pressured her to abandon the project.